Boeing gives $100m to help 737 Max crash families

 Boeing is giving $100m (£80m) to help families affected by the two crashes of the company’s 737 Max planes in Indonesia and Ethiopia.

 The payment, stretching over several years, is independent of lawsuits filed in the wake of the disasters, which together killed 346 people.

-The money will support education and living expenses for families and community programmes, Boeing said.
+The money will support education and living expenses for families and community programs, Boeing said.

 Lawyers for victims’ families dismissed the move.

 The loss of Ethiopian Airlines’ flight ET302 in March was the second fatal accident involving a 737 Max in the space of five months.
 A near identical aircraft, owned by the Indonesian carrier Lion Air, went down in the sea off Jakarta in October 2018.

 Crash investigators have focussed on the aircraft’s control system and Boeing has been working with regulators to roll out a software upgrade.
 The top-selling 737 Max has been grounded worldwide since March, with no date when the aircraft might be cleared to fly again.

 Boeing said in a statement on Wednesday that the “funds will support education, hardship and living expenses for impacted families, community programs, and economic development in impacted communities.
 Boeing will partner with local governments and non-profit organizations to address these needs.
 This initial investment will be made over multiple years.”

 Dennis Muilenburg, the chairman and chief executive, added: “We at Boeing are sorry for the tragic loss of lives in both of these accidents and these lives lost will continue to weigh heavily on our hearts and on our minds for years to come.

 “The families and loved ones of those on board have our deepest sympathies, and we hope this initial outreach can help bring them comfort,” he said.